Why Asking Your Partner's Parents for Their Blessing Will Never Go Out of Style

-Some marriage etiquette and conventions are totally outdated (see you later, dowries!).
-And those that have stood the test of time—like wearing a white wedding dress or not seeing each other before the ceremony—are no longer seen as hard-and-fast rules.
-Traditions are beautiful, but so are emotional first looks and colorful wedding dresses.
-Choosing which traditions to skip and which to incorporate is such a fun way to personalize your day.
+Some marriage etiquette and conventions are totally outdated (see you later, dowries!), and those that have stood the test of time—like wearing a white wedding dress or not seeing each other before the ceremony—are no longer seen as hard-and-fast rules.
+Because traditions are beautiful, but so are private, emotional first looks and colorful wedding outfits.
+In other words, having the power to choose which traditions to skip and which to incorporate into your wedding is such an incredible way to personalize your day.

-But there are certain things that'll never go out of style in our book, like asking for your partner's parents' blessing before proposing or deciding to wed.
+But there are certain things that'll never go out of style in our book, like asking for your partner's parents' blessing before proposing or deciding to get married.
 Why?
-Even though it’s technically a commitment between you two, your decision to get married inevitably affects both of your families—it's a big deal for them too.
-So seeking a thumbs-up from your partner's parents (or other significant loved one, depending on their family situation, of course) is an important, courteous gesture for whoever plans to propose.
+Even though marriage is technically a commitment between you two, your decision to join hands inevitably affects both of your families—it's a big deal for them too.
+Seeking a thumbs-up from your partner's parents (or another significant loved one, depending on their family situation, of course) is an important, courteous gesture for whoever plans to propose.

-And we know even this age-old etiquette tidbit could use an update to accommodate a more modern social rule book.
-Asking for permission might seem old-fashioned to you, so asking for their blessing and well-wishes is the perfect compromise (and will score you big points with your future in-laws!).
+And we know even this age-old etiquette tidbit could use an update to accommodate our modern social rule book: If asking for permission seems old-fashioned to you, ask for their blessing and well-wishes for the perfect compromise (trust us—it will score you big points with your future in-laws!).